Last updated on July 18, 2023

 Boost Your Outdoor Skills (near Sundre)

 Visit Painted Warriors, an indigenous outdoor adventure company near Sundre, and experience the traditional and modern-day lifestyle of the Cree and Saulteaux people.
-Try your hand at animal tracking, snowshoeing, horse riding, archery or you can even spend the night in an authentic Metis style trapper tent.
+Try your hand at animal tracking, snowshoeing, horse riding, and archery, or you can even spend the night in an authentic Métis-style trapper tent.
+This is one of many exceptional Indigenous experiences in Alberta!

 Watch Ram Falls (near Nordegg)